Dependency (UML): Differences with UML link

-A UML link is run-time relationship between instances of classifiers, while a dependency is a model-time relationship between definitions.
+A UML link is a run-time relationship between instances of classifiers, while a dependency is a model-time relationship between definitions.

 A typical uni-directional link requires the one instance to know about, and thus depend, upon the other, but this is not required.
 A uni-directional link only requires the possibility of navigation not dependency.

 Likewise, a bi-directional link requires that both instances may traverse to each other, but this also does not require dependency.

 However, after the traversal of the association, if some property of the target instance's definition is accessed, such as an operation or attribute, a dependency is created.